 County and City Data Book: 2007 (U.S. Census Bureau)

-"This resource provides access to the 1988, 1994 and 2000 County and City Data Books.
-This service provides the opportunity to create custom printouts and/or customized data subsets."
+Access to the 1944 through 2000 County and City Data Books, with the ability to create custom printouts and/or customized data subsets (subsets only available for 1988-2000).
 From the University of Virginia Library.

 "Data.ca.gov was designed to provide a single source of raw data in the state.
 The centralized data repository allows the public to find, use, and repackage the volumes of data generated by the State.
 The data is provided in variety of formats including CSV, XLS, KML, TXT, and XML."
 The Data Files Archives are also listed by posting date with a description and link for each data set.